MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Coauthor and share in Office desktop apps
 <a name="EnableAllOcsiClients"> </a>

-This setting lets multiple users use the Office 365 ProPlus, Office 2019, or Office 2016 desktop apps to simultaneously edit an Office file stored in OneDrive.
+This setting lets multiple users use the Microsoft 365 Apps for enterprise, Office 2019, or Office 2016 desktop apps to simultaneously edit an Office file stored in OneDrive.
 It also lets users share files from the Office desktop apps.

 If you enable or do not configure this setting, the **Office** tab appears in OneDrive sync settings, and **Use Office 2016 to sync Office files that I open** is selected, by default.